vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ## Audit data storage
 When an audit is performed, the data for that audit is stored in two tables: `AuditHeader` and `AuditItem`.

+### The `AuditHeader` table

+The `AuditHeader` table stores general data about the audit.
+Here are the columns it contains:
-- Columns TS, a time stamp that represents as the point in the time the audit was started.
-It also serves as primary key.
+* `TS`: A time stamp of when the audit was started.
+This column is the table's primary key.
-- Name is the name of the audit, it refers to the same audit name as used int he meta data (e.g. CNCSA1 for our sample CNC machine)
+* `Name`: The name of the audit.
+This needs to match the name used in the audit definition tables (e.g. CNCSA1 for our CNC safety audit).
-- State of audit (A for Active, D for Done).
-This state is set from A to D when all audit steps are set from A to D.
+* `State`: The state of audit.
+This can be either `A` for active, or `D` for done.
+This column is automatically set to `D` when all the audit's steps all have a `State` of `D` (in the `AuditItem` table).

 The screeshot shows "AuditHeader":